brigadecore/blog/content/2021-03-05-meet-brigade-2.md

 planning and implementing a major revision of the platform.
 Today, we're proud to announce a milestone in that effort -- the release of __Brigade v2.0.0-alpha.1__.
-While we're still working out the kinks and cultivating an extended Brigade 2 ecosystem, we feel its time to begin introducing the community to Brigade 2.
+While we're still working out the kinks and cultivating an extended Brigade 2 ecosystem, we feel it is time to begin introducing the community to Brigade 2.

 If you're unfamiliar with Brigade, now might be a good time to head over to